johnfelixespinosa/sinatra_portfolio_project_2/ASSESSMENT.md

 This makes it so passwords will be saved in the database as the encrypted password.
 Hackers will have to use brute force to gain access.

 - Review sessions.
 Why do we set session[:user_id]?
+To save data over multiple requests.
+A session keeps track of everything a user does prior to closing the browser.

 - Look into using Enrollments as a join table.
 Remember that you can specify the class you'll be referencing: http://edgeguides.rubyonrails.org/association_basics.html#options-for-belongs-to-class-name
 - If you're having trouble, don't hesitate to schedule a 1:1 with Howard! https://theflatironschool.typeform.com/to/Xva2Br